 Annotations in Google Analytics help you See correlations of data with real-world events

 Annotations in Google Analytics are like post-it notes in a timeline.
-They help us remember what happened when, so we can explain for example dips and spikes in our data.
+They help us remember what happened when, so we can more easily explain dips and spikes in our data.

 Annotations are comments in a timline